gooddata/gooddata-ui-sdk/docs/sdk-dev.md

     Dev hints:

-    -   Use Jest snapshots to save typing expected result where applicable
+    -   Use Vitest snapshots to save typing expected result where applicable

 2. Component tests for non-React code that works with data obtained from backend.
 Use standardized model and real data captured from backend and stored in reference workspace.